 Bring points or drop-off points are also used for post-consumer plastic packaging waste collection.
 Bring points are usually located at public places or simply on the streets.
-Similar to kerbside collection, the plastic packaging waste can be collected in comingled stream or separately.
-The third collection option is civic amenity sites or manned recycling centres collecting not only plastic waste but also bulky waste, hazardous waste, WEEE, and other recyclables.
-Usually, a combination of the options is used for plastic waste collection in an area (Weißenbacher et al. 2015).
+Similar to kerbside collection, plastic packaging waste can be collected in commingled streams or separately.
+The third collection option is civic amenity sites or manned recycling centers, which collect not only plastic waste but also bulky waste, hazardous waste, WEEE, and other recyclables.
+Usually, a combination of the above options is used for plastic waste collection in a given area (Weißenbacher et al., 2015).

-Due to the extended producer responsibility (EPR) for packaging, which is present in many European countries (Leal Filho et al. 2019; Monier et al. 2014), collection systems that target packaging (including plastic packaging) are commonly in place, while the separate collection of small plastic household items like toys or clothes hangers is uncommon.
+Due to the extended producer responsibility (EPR) for packaging, which is present in many European countries (Leal Filho et al., 2019; Monier et al., 2014), collection systems that target packaging (including plastic packaging) are common, whereas the separate collection of small plastic household items like toys or clothes hangers is uncommon.

-Figure 19 Reverse vending machines for deposit return systems (Source: https://commons.wikimedia.org/wiki/File:Reverse_vending_machine_for_the_NSW_Container_Deposit_Scheme_located_in_the Woolworths_Wagga_North_car_park_04.jpg)
+Figure 19 Reverse vending machines for deposit return systems (Source: Bidgee, 2018)

-Apart from the above-mentioned collection systems, some European countries collect PET plastic bottles and other recyclable beverage containers within a deposit refund system (DRS).
-In such a system the costumer is obliged to pay a deposit upon purchasing the beverage product, which can then be redeemed after the costumer returns the empty packaging (Zhou et al. 2020).
-The collection points of such systems can be located for example in supermarkets.
+Apart from the abovementioned collection systems, some European countries collect PET plastic bottles and other recyclable beverage containers through a deposit refund system (DRS).
+In such a system, the customer is obliged to pay a deposit upon purchasing a beverage product.
+This deposit can then be redeemed after the customer returns the empty packaging (Zhou et al., 2020).
+The collection points of such systems might be located in supermarkets, for example.

 Table 4 shows a summary of the current collection routes for different plastic product groups.
-It is important to note that some plastic can be found in residual waste (Edjabou et al. 2015; Di Maria et al. 2013) and not within the dedicated collection routes listed.
+It is important to note that some plastic can be found in residual waste (Edjabou et al., 2015; Di Maria et al., 2013) and not within the dedicated collection routes listed.